janmlam/janmlam-web/content/posts/First-post.md

 ---

 # My very own website
 Finally took the first step in creating my own website.
 Although ideally I should build the page from scratch, but due to me cramming a Bachelor degree in a year, I don't have much free time, hopefully this is the first step.
+It's my first time trying out Hugo, and it was a plesant experience.